EXCLUSIVE-Taiwan in talks to make first purchase of sophisticated U.S. drones - sources

-The United States is negotiating the sale of at least four of its large sophisticated aerial drones to Taiwan for the first time, according to six U.S. sources familiar with the negotiations, in a deal that is likely to ratchet up tensions with China.
-The SeaGuardian surveillance drones have a range of 6,000 nautical miles (11,100 km), far greater than the 160-mile range of Taiwan's current fleet of drones.
+The United States is negotiating the sale of at least four sophisticated aerial drones to Taiwan for the first time, according to six U.S. sources familiar with the negotiations, aircraft that can keep watch over huge swathes of sea and land.
+The SeaGuardian surveillance drones have a range of 6,000 nautical miles (11,100 km), far greater than the 160-mile range of Taiwan's current fleet of drones, potentially giving the island greater capacity to peer into China, observing its air force, missiles and other facilities.

-While the sale of the unmanned aerial vehicles has been tacitly authorized by the State Department, two of the people said, it is not known whether the U.S. officials have approved exporting the drones with weapons attached, one of them said.
-The deal has to be approved by members of Congress who may receive formal notification as soon as next month, two of the people said.
-Congress could choose to block a final agreement.
+While the State Department tacitly authorized the sale of the unmanned aerial vehicles, two of the people said, it is not known whether the U.S. officials have approved exporting the drones with weapons attached, one of them said.
+The deal must be approved by members of Congress, who may receive formal notification as soon as next month, two of the people said.
+Congress could block a final agreement.

+Such a sale would most likely anger China, which claims Taiwan as its own territory.
+Republican and Democratic U.S. senators introduced legislation on Thursday that would block the export, transfer or trade of many advanced drones to countries that are not close U.S. allies.
+Sales would be allowed to NATO members, Australia, New Zealand, South Korea, Japan and Israel.

-While Taiwan's military is well-trained and well-equipped with mostly U.S.-made hardware, China has a huge numerical superiority and is adding advanced equipment of its own.
+While Taiwan's military is well-trained and well-equipped with mostly U.S.-made hardware, China has a huge numerical advantage and is adding advanced equipment of its own, including stealthy fighters, anti-satellite missiles and aircraft carriers.
 Taiwan submitted its request to buy armed drones early this year, one of the people familiar with the talks said.
 The United States last week sent Taiwan the pricing and availability data for the deal, a key step that denotes official approval to advance the sale.
 It is, however, non-binding and could be reversed.

 A deal for the four drones, ground stations, spares, training and support could be worth around $600 million using previous sales as a guide.
 There could also be options for additional units in the future, one of the people said.
 The island is bolstering its defenses in the face of what it sees as increasingly threatening moves by Beijing, such as regular Chinese air force and naval exercises near Taiwan